LIS

 "Licensed physician" means a person licensed to practice medicine or osteopathic medicine (M.D. or D.O.) in any of the 50 states or the District of Columbia.

 "Serious medical condition" means a physical or psychiatric condition that requires medical intervention to prevent further disability, loss of function, or death.
-Such conditions are characterized by a need for ongoing medical supervision or the consultation of a physician.
-A serious medical condition carries with it a risk to health beyond that experienced by the majority of children and adults in their day-to-day minor illnesses and injuries.
+Such conditions are characterized by a need for ongoing medical supervision or the consultation of a physician or licensed nurse practitioner.
+A serious medical condition carries with it a risk to health beyond that experienced by the majority of children and adults in day-to-day minor illnesses and injuries.
 Individuals with a serious medical condition may require administration of specialized treatments and may be dependent on medical technology such as ventilators, dialysis machines, enteral or parenteral nutrition support, or continuous oxygen.
 Medical interventions may include medications with special storage requirements, use of powered equipment, or access to water.

 Statutory Authority

-Chapters 500, 662, and 673 of the 2011 Acts of Assembly.
+Chapters 500, 662, and 673 of the 2011 Acts of Assembly; Chapter 637 of the 2024 Acts of Assembly.

 Historical Notes

 Derived from Virginia Register Volume 28, Issue 5, eff.
-October 31, 2011.
+October 31, 2011; amended, Virginia Register Volume 41, Issue 21, eff.
+July 1, 2025.

 20VAC5-330-30.
 General provisions.

-A. A request for a waiver of any of the provisions of this chapter shall be considered by the State Corporation Commission on a case-by-case basis, and may be granted upon such terms and conditions as the State Corporation Commission may impose.
+A. A request for a waiver of any of the provisions of this chapter shall be considered by the State Corporation Commission on a case-by-case basis and may be granted upon such terms and conditions as the State Corporation Commission may impose.

 Statutory Authority

-Chapters 500, 662, and 673 of the 2011 Acts of Assembly.
+Chapters 500, 662, and 673 of the 2011 Acts of Assembly; Chapter 637 of the 2024 Acts of Assembly.

 Historical Notes

 Derived from Virginia Register Volume 28, Issue 5, eff.
-October 31, 2011.
+October 31, 2011; amended, Virginia Register Volume 41, Issue 21, eff.
+July 1, 2025.

 20VAC5-330-40.
 Limitations on service termination to residential customers.

-A. Following the issuance of a notice of intent to terminate service pursuant to § 56-247.1 A 4 or 6 of the Code of Virginia, an investor-owned electric utility, electric cooperative, or public utility providing water service shall, upon request from a residential customer who has a Serious Medical Condition Certification Form filed with the utility, delay termination of service for a minimum of an additional 30 calendar days beyond the expiration of the notice.
+A. Following the issuance of a notice of intent to terminate service pursuant to § 56-245.1:4 or 56-247.1 A 4 or A 6 of the Code of Virginia, and subject to the provisions of §§ 44-146.29:4 and 56-245.1:3 of the Code of Virginia, an investor-owned electric utility, electric cooperative, natural gas utility, or public utility providing water or wastewater service shall, upon request from a residential customer who has a Serious Medical Condition Certification Form filed with the utility, delay termination of service for a minimum of an additional 30 calendar days beyond the expiration of the notice.

-B. Following the issuance of a notice of intent to terminate service pursuant to § 56-247.1 A 4 or 6 of the Code of Virginia, an investor-owned electric utility, electric cooperative, or public utility providing water service shall, upon request from a residential customer who does not have a Serious Medical Condition Certification Form filed with the utility, delay termination of service for 10 calendar days upon oral or written notification from a residential customer that such customer or a family member residing with the customer has a serious medical condition.
-The 10-calendar day delay in service termination shall commence on the date the investor-owned electric utility, electric cooperative, or public utility providing water service receives notification.
-At the time of such notification, the investor-owned electric utility, electric cooperative, or public utility providing water service shall:
+B. Following the issuance of a notice of intent to terminate service pursuant to § 56-245.1:4 or 56-247.1 A 4 or A 6 of the Code of Virginia, and subject to the provisions of §§ 44-146.29:4 and 56-245.1:3 of the Code of Virginia, an investor-owned electric utility, electric cooperative, natural gas utility, or public utility providing water or wastewater service shall, upon request from a residential customer who does not have a Serious Medical Condition Certification Form filed with the utility, delay termination of service for 15 calendar days upon oral or written notification from a residential customer that such customer or a family member residing with the customer has a serious medical condition.
+The 15-calendar day delay in service termination shall commence on the date the investor-owned electric utility, electric cooperative, natural gas utility, or public utility providing water or wastewater service receives notification.
+At the time of such notification, the investor-owned electric utility, electric cooperative, natural gas utility, or public utility providing water or wastewater service shall:

-1. Advise the residential customer that service termination will be delayed for 10 calendar days pending receipt of the Serious Medical Condition Certification Form;
+1. Advise the residential customer that service termination will be delayed for 15 calendar days pending receipt of the Serious Medical Condition Certification Form;

 3. Not later than two business days after receiving notification, mail, email, or deliver via facsimile transmission a copy of the Serious Medical Condition Certification Form upon a request from the customer; and